 Parking for contractor's staff is generally not available within UCC.
 Access for a limited number of vehicles will be allowed to deliver materials, etc. The Safety and Health Plan for Capital Projects should adequately address deliveries, parking etc. to ensure the safety of UCC personnel.

 Car Parking Conditions

 UCC's buildings are located in suburban and city centre areas of Cork City.
-Site and planning restrictions mean that UCC cannot provide sufficient car parking for all those who would like to drive to work/study or to visit the College.
 As a result those wishing to access the University are strongly urged to use non-car modes of travel.
 UCC is well served by public transport and attempts are being made to improve cycle and pedestrian facilities.

 Those driving and parking on campus should always show consideration for pedestrians who have priority and to be aware that persons with disabilities use the campus.

 - Anybody parking in the environs of UCC should park in legitimate spaces only and respect the needs of local residents.